Summer Naturalist

 Job Overview

-Every year, ACES offers an intensive Summer Naturalist program at ACES at Hallam Lake, our visitor center and 25-acre nature preserve in the heart of downtown Aspen.
-Summer Naturalists receive valuable training and experience while leading guided hikes and conducting environmental education programs at Aspen Mountain, Snowmass, the Maroon Bells, ACES sites at Hallam Lake, the Catto Center at Toklat, and Rock Bottom Ranch, and at various other iconic locations around Aspen.
-Many of ACES employees first come to the organization through the Summer Naturalist position, including many of our small administrative staff.
+Every year, Aspen Center for Environmental Studies (ACES) offers an intensive Summer Naturalist program based at Hallam Lake, our visitor center and 25-acre nature preserve in the heart of Aspen.
+Summer Naturalists receive valuable training and experience while leading guided hikes and conducting environmental education programs at Aspen Mountain, Snowmass, the Maroon Bells, ACES sites, and other iconic locations around Aspen.
+The Summer Naturalist program has a dual purpose.
+First, ACES aims to provide the best possible education and workplace experience to Naturalists.
+The second goal is to provide informative and inspiring environmental education to a broad audience through ACES’ daily guided tours.

 Responsibilities